Seymouria: Postcranial skeleton

 The pectoral (shoulder) girdle has several reptile-like features.
 For example, the scapula and coracoid (bony plates which lie above and below the shoulder socket, respectively) are separate bones, rather than one large shoulder blade.
 Likewise, the interclavicle was flat and mushroom-shaped, with a long and thin "stem".
-The humerus (forearm bone) was shaped like a slightly twisted, boxy L, with large areas for muscle attachment.
-This form, which has been described as "tetrahedral", is plesiomorphic for tetrapods.
-On the other hand, the humerus also has a reptile-like adaptation: a hole known as an entepicondylar foramen.
-The radius was roughly hourglass-shaped.
+The humerus (forearm bone) was shaped like a boxy and slightly twisted L, with large areas for muscle attachment.
+This form, which has been described as "tetrahedral", is plesiomorphic for tetrapods and contrasts with the slender hourglass-shaped humerus of amniotes.
+On the other hand, the lower part of the humerus also has a reptile-like adaptation: a hole known as an entepicondylar foramen.
+The radius was narrowest at mid-length.
 The ulna is similar, but longer due to the possession of a pronounced olecranon process, as is common in terrestrial tetrapods but rare in amphibious or aquatic ones.
 The carpus (wrist) has ten bones, and the hand has five stout fingers.
 The carpal bones are fully developed and closely contact each other, another indication of terrestriality.
 The phalanges (finger bones) decrease in size towards the tip of the fingers, where they each end in a tiny, rounded segment, without a claw.
 The phalangeal formula (number of phalanges per finger, from thumb to little finger) is 2-3-4-4-3.

 Two sacral (hip) vertebrae were present, though only the first one possessed a large, robust rib which contacted the ilium (upper blade of the hip).
 Some studies have argued that there was only one sacral vertebra, with the supposed second sacral actually being the first caudal due to having a shorter, more curved rib than the first sacral.
 Each ilium is low and teardrop-shaped when seen from the side, while the underside of the hip as a whole is formed by a single robust puboischiadic plate, which is rectangular when seen from below.
 Both the hip and shoulder sockets were directed at 45 degrees below the horizontal.
 The femur is equally stout as the humerus, and the tibia and fibula are robust, hourglass-shaped bones similar to the radius and ulna.
 The tarsus (ankle) incorporates 11 bones, intermediate between earlier tetrapods (which have 12) and amniotes (which have 8 or fewer).
 The five-toed feet are quite similar to the hands, with phalangeal formula 2-3-4-5-3.